rsimmons/fastidious-envelope-generator/README.md

 Instantiate a new envelope generator

 - `audioContext`: Web Audio `AudioContext` object
-- `targetParam`: `AudioParam` object to which envelope automation should be applied.
+- `targetParam`: `AudioParam` to which envelope automation should be applied.
 There should be no other callers applying automation to the same `AudioParam` or all hell will break loose.

 #### `.gate(on, time)`